Noznoc/r-gis-workshop/README.md

 # Exploitation des données géospatiales avec R : Création de carte choroplèthes à partir de données du recensement  | Leveraging Geospatial Data in R: Choropleth Census Maps

+**THIS IS STILL IN DEVELPOMENT UNTIL JUNE 25th AM, DO NOT DOWNLOAD UNTIL THIS MESSAGE HAS BEEN REMOVED**

 This is a repo of all scripts for the Geospatial Analytics Seminar's on using R to create choropleth maps.

 # Installation